tomaskala/website/content/posts/cryptopals-set-6.md

 - Be careful about the ranges used to calculate cryptographical parameters.
 Small values make it easy to enumerate all possibilities and reverse calculations, leaking secret values ([Challenge 43](#challenge-43httpscryptopalscomsets6challenges43)).
 - Once again, never reuse nonces.
 In DSA, a reused nonce allows recovering the private key from a pair of signatures ([Challenge 44](#challenge-44httpscryptopalscomsets6challenges44)).
 - DSA is sensitive to parameter hijacking ([Challenge 45](#challenge-45httpscryptopalscomsets6challenges45)).
+- The PKCS#1 v1.5 RSA padding is completely broken and unless implemented incredibly carefully, allows an attacker to decrypt an arbitrary ciphertext simply by checking whether the padding is valid or not.
+Also avoid giving detailed error messages that leak information about your crypto system ([Challenge 47](#challenge-47httpscryptopalscomsets6challenges47), [Challenge 48](#challenge-48httpscryptopalscomsets6challenges48)).

 # [Challenge 41](https://cryptopals.com/sets/6/challenges/41)